wanacode/ai-sdk-fundamentals/README.md

 Using Mistral API key.

+Cartesia component is working but need to use .env value correctly.
+How to use in `app` client v server side.

 Generate UI is working
 - http://localhost:3000/examples/generate-ui-streamui
 - The idea would be to add ability to upload an image and send that